oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 This workshop will teach you how to create a new Oracle Visual Builder mobile application, that will allow you to take a photo with the mobile camera and upload it to Oracle Cloud (OCI) Object Storage.

 <details>
-  <summary>1.- Creating the API Key. (click to show)</summary>
+  <summary>1.- Creating the OCI API Key. (click to show)</summary>

 ---
-You will have to connecto the Visual Builder app to OCI Object Storage Bucket to Store the mobile photo or image files.
-You must create an API key OCI element to access to the OCI Services via API REST.
-Let's create the API Key.
+You will have to connect the Visual Builder app to OCI Object Storage Bucket to Store the mobile photos or image files in a bucket.
+You must create an OCI API Key to get access to the OCI Services via API REST.
+So let's create the API Key.

 ---